horizon-research/CamJ/tutorial/README.md

 }
 ```

-### Functional (Noise) Simulation
+## Functional (Noise) Simulation

 In addition to energy simulation, CamJ also models the noises introduced in the CIS hardware.
 Noise simulation is important for architectural exploration.
 For instance, using a 3D stacking CIS design would increase the data communication bandwidth (between the pixel array and the compute units) and allow for [heterogeneous integration](https://www.eetimes.eu/heterogeneous-integration-and-the-evolution-of-ic-packaging/), but might also increase the temperature, which increases thermal-induced noises (e.g., read noise, dark-current noise).
+Noise simulation allows us to evaluate the energy-vs-task quality trade-offs when making hardware design decisions.

 In CamJ, noise simulation is also called functional simulation, and is performed using the following API: